narsimlukemsaram/yolov8_ros_usb_camera/README.md

 # Setup and make Ubuntu 20.04 to identify the camera:

-First plug the camera to USB port.
+First, plug in the camera to the USB port.

-Open a terminal, list all cameras plugged in and detected by system:
+Open a terminal, and list all cameras plugged in and detected by the system:

 ```
 ls /dev/video*